tylergibbs2/Tsundoku/README.md

 ## Installation (Docker)

-- Containerized PostgreSQL is required.
-I recommend that your PostgreSQL container is setup to be persistent.
-  [Here's a link to a StackOverflow question](https://stackoverflow.com/questions/41637505/how-to-persist-data-in-a-dockerized-postgres-database-using-volumes) which will help you ensure your PostgreSQL data is persistent.

 1. Copy the `docker-compose.yml` file from the repository.
 2. Copy the `config.ini.example` file and rename it `config.ini`.
 3. Copy any parsers that you want and put them in a new folder.
 4. [Configure](#Configuration) the configuration file.
-5. Replace the file paths and replace the Postgres Docker service name.
+5. Replace the file paths.
 6. Run `docker-compose up -d`.

 I will not be providing an example on how to start the container using